mochoabuilds/-cognition-/README.md

 * Summer 2020
 	* People/Footfall Counter (Proof-of-Concept)
 * Fall 2020
-	* Inventory Mgr for Neighborhood Shops (Hand Motion & Item Classifier)
+	* Inventory Asst for Neighborhood Shops (Hand Motion & Item Classifier)
 * Winter 2021
 	* Who has what object?
 (Temporal Association)
 * Spring 2021
-	* "Blockchain-Based Payment Protocols for Autonomous Checkout" (Beta)
+	* Autonomous Checkout Pt.
+1

 # LEADING QUESTIONS

-* How can we teach machines to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971?
+* Teach machines to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971?
-* How could we underpin modern tools for corner stores with a public log of all queries run on video stream data?  ("thus the watchers themselves are watched")
+* How could we underpin modern tools for neighborhood shops with a public log of all queries run on video stream data?  ("thus the watchers themselves are watched")
 * Branching object persistence models across multiple cameras
 * Better understanding the front-back orientation of human limbs due to clothing, lighting, background
-* Lowering processing power bills by bridging the Edge-Cloud barrier
+* Lowering processing power bills by bridging the edge-cloud barrier
 * Determining the metrics that improve downstream performance
 * How could I better understand how social, economic and legal systems work together to achieve my research goals?